-Between 1920 and 1942 the square absorbs color (1932, 1933) and multiplies changing position, proportions and combinations of different colors (1942).
-I am reminded of three superimposed squares (one yellow, one red and one blue) trying to suggest unity both in terms of form and color (25); I think of the large square fully colored within which however does not emerge with sufficient clarity (27).
+Between 1920 and 1942 the square absorbs colors (1932), consists of lines differing in thickness (1933) and multiplies while changing position, proportions and mutable combinations of colors (1942).

+I am reminded of three superimposed squares (one yellow, one red and one blue) trying to suggest unity both in terms of form and color (PLATE 3 - 25); I think of the large square fully colored within, which however does not emerge with sufficient clarity (27).
 Twenty years later the square evoking unity is fully colored and manifold (38).

 Even perhaps too much.
-The eve scarcely has time to identify a more stable relationship between opposites (a square) before finding itself immersed in the dynamic and continuous flux of the lines.
+The eye scarcely has time to identify a more stable relationship between opposites (a square) before finding itself immersed in the dynamic and continuous flux of the lines.
 This happens because when color was applied to lines and the former colored planes disappeared, the painter found himself grappling with compositions in never-ending development.